-If the FPCs in the secondary FortiGate-6000 shut down because two power supplies have failed or disconnected, its status in the cluster does not change.
-In future cluster negotiations the FortiGate-6000 with shut down FPCs is less likely to become the primary FortiGate-6000.
+If the secondary FortiGate-6000 experiences an FPC failure, its status in the cluster does not change.
+In future cluster negotiations the FortiGate-6000 with an FPC failure is less likely to become the primary FortiGate-6000.

 To prevent multiple failovers, if an FPC failure occurs in an HA cluster with override enabled, you should disable override until you can fix the problems and get all the FPCs up and running and synchronized.